Elfin-Jedi/Novum-Imperium/README.txt

 "Lux Ultima" (In progress)
 "Rise to Power"
-"Umbra Sapiens" (In progress, cultures only)
+"Umbra Sapiens" (In progress, cultures only so far)

 Medium Mods: